Tags:

 She was eight years old

-Our first day of grade three
+Our day of grade three

-she got called ugly
+When she got called ugly

 We both got moved to the back of the class

-But the halls were a battleground
+But the school were a battleground

 We used to stay inside for recess